Econometric programming in finance

 •Successful completion of PhD-level corporate finance and asset pricing courses;

-•Successful completion of PhD-level lecture in financial econometrics;
+•Successful completion of PhD-level course in financial econometrics;

 • Compulsory Activity